gabi200/bitsafe/README.md

 # BitSafe Password Manager
 A simple, lightweight, cross-platform and open-source CLI password manager.
+It can locally store your passwords, generate a random password and backup your data to a local drive.

 **The program stores your passwords securely encrypted in the application folder.**

 ## How to install

+If you run the Python file, you need to have the `cryptography` and `pyperclip` modules installed.

 ### Windows